Back

 Quality of Care Resources

-The NJ Department of Health maintains information about the quality of New Jersey healthcare services and facilities.
+The DOH maintains information about the quality of NJ healthcare services and facilities.
 Individuals can also file a complaint regarding the care received if it did not meet their needs or caused harm.

 Hospital Care Financial Assistance

-For assistance paying for care received at a NJ hospital individuals can apply for Charity Care.
+For assistance paying for care received at an NJ hospital, individuals can apply for Charity Care.

 NJ Office of Primary Care and Rural Health

-The NJ Office of Primary Care and Rural Health, housed in the NJ Division of Family Health Services, maintains information regarding obtaining primary care services in the community including information about financial assistance, underserved areas, and populations.
+The NJ Office of Primary Care and Rural Health, housed in the NJ Division of Family Health Services (FHS), maintains information regarding obtaining primary care services in the community including information about financial assistance, underserved areas, and populations.

 NJ Special Child Health and Early Intervention Services

-The NJ Early Intervention System, housed in the NJ Division of Family Health Services, implements New Jersey's statewide system of services for infants and toddlers, birth to age three, with developmental delays or disabilities, and their families.
+The NJ Early Intervention System, housed in the FHS, implements New Jersey's statewide system of services for infants and toddlers, birth to age three, with developmental delays or disabilities, and their families.

-NJ Pharmaceutical Assistance to the Aged & Disabled Program
+NJ Pharmaceutical Assistance to the Aged and Disabled Program

 The Pharmaceutical Assistance to the Aged and Disabled program (PAAD), administered by the NJ Division of Aging Services is a state-funded program that helps eligible older adults and individuals with disabilities save money on prescription drug costs.